 Policy coordination

-Corruption is still endemic in the Indonesian political and economic system.
-However, there is also (at least compared to neighboring countries such as Malaysia and the Philippines) a relatively large number of effective convictions of high-level people for corruption.
+Corruption remains endemic in the Indonesian political and economic system.
+However, Indonesia has also secured a relatively high number of effective convictions of high-ranking individuals for corruption (at least compared with neighboring countries such as Malaysia and the Philippines).

-Meanwhile, the auditing of state expenditure remains mostly inconsequential, with findings of the State Auditing Board (BPK) often purely administrative in nature and rarely leading to legal prosecutions of perpetrators.
+Meanwhile, audits of state expenditures remain largely inconsequential, with findings by the State Auditing Board (BPK) often playing a purely administrative function, and rarely leading to prosecutions of perpetrators.

 Anti-corruption policy